dryantaylor/dryantaylor.github.io/_posts/2024-01-04-New-year,-New-blog.md

 # New year New blog - The basics of Macgyver
 So I'm well aware this comes a couple of days late to be 'new year' but it's close enough so that's what I'm gonna title this post.
 Since this is the first post I want to focus on the fundamentals of how the engine works currently.
+I won't be focusing on the implemented Components that come with the engine at this time, as I want to write seperately about the different systems that have been implemented, instead I will be giving an overview of the engines GameObject system.
 This post will assume some familiarity with Unity's GameObject System.

 At a glance it uses a Scene -> GameObjects -> Component system where a single Scene holds many GameObjects which also holds many related Components.
 Each GameObject has a parent Scene, and each Component has a parent GameObject.
 Through their parents they can interact with other GameObjects and Components.
 For example the Macgyver GameObject has the [`getComponentsWithProperty()`](https://github.com/dryantaylor/Macgyver/blob/1dcf91efc6b7c93aca703ff105e8680379194b15/MacGyver/GameObject.h#L45) function much akin to Unity's  [`GameObject.GetComponent()`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) method.
 However within Components is where the engine really begins to differ.